Subset second-order stochastic dominance for enhanced indexation with diversification enforced by sector constraints: Subset SSD

 Equation~(\ref{exjebt5s}) is the tail difference for each subset $k$.
 In this equation the summation in the numerator of the first term on the right-hand side of the inequality is the return from the investment in assets associated with subset $k$.
-But unlike Equation~(\ref{jebt5}) above we do not necessarily have that the sum of the weights (over assets $i \in N^k$) will equal one, so we have to scale this summation by the $W^k$ factor before subtracting the tail difference $ \hat{\tau}_s^k$ associated with subset $k$.
-Note here that in Equation~(\ref{exjebt5s}) we have the tail difference for all of the $K$ asset subsets as well as the tail difference for the market index (asset subset zero).
+As the sum of the weights (over assets $i \in N^k$) may not equal one we have to divide this summation by the $W^k$ factor before subtracting the tail difference $ \hat{\tau}_s^k$ associated with subset $k$.

+Equation~(\ref{exjebt5s}) defines the $s$ smallest portfolio returns in the $S$ scenarios using a combinatorial number of constraints.
+Note here that in this equation we have the tail difference for all of the $K$ asset subsets as well as the tail difference for the market index (asset subset zero).

 Equation~(\ref{exjebt6s}) defines the subset proportion based on the sum of the proportions of the total wealth invested in the assets in the subset.
 Equation~(\ref{eqjebdelta}) ensures that the proportion of the total investment in subset $k$ lies between $\delta^L_k$ and $\delta^U_k$ where these are the user defined lower and upper limits on the proportion of the portfolio invested in subset $k$.
 Equation~(\ref{exjebt6as}) ensures that all of our wealth is invested in assets.
 Equation~(\ref{exjebt7s}) is the non-negativity constraint (so no short-selling) and Equation~(\ref{exjebt8s}) ensures that the tail differences $\mathcal{V}^k_s$ can be positive or negative.